 The Company's ability to continue as a going concern is assessed in conjunction with the Group, as its viability is dependent on the ability of other Group companies to settle their intercompany balances.
-The directors have considered the Company's cash flow forecasts for the period to the end of December 2024 under base and downside scenarios, with reference to the Group's principal risks as set out in the Group's Viability Statement in its Integrated Annual Report 2022 on pages 67 and 68.
-In the downside scenario modelled (including price reductions of up to 30% against budget and operational incidents), the Company maintains sufficient liquidity throughout the period of assessment without the use of mitigating actions.
+The directors have considered the Group's cash flow forecasts for the period to the end of December 2025 under base and downside scenarios with reference to the Group's principal risks as set out within the Group Viability Statement on pages 79 and 80 of the Group's Integrated Annual Report.
+In the downside scenario modelled (including pricing and production downsides, alongside a significant operational incident), the Company maintains sufficient liquidity throughout the period of assessment without the use of mitigating actions.

-The directors have also received support from the ultimate parent entity for use to the extent that it is necessary including but not limited to not seeking repayment of amounts advanced to the Company by the Parent and/or subsidiaries of the Anglo American Group unless alternative financing has been secured by the Company.
+The directors have also received support from the ultimate parent company for use to the extent that it is necessary including but not limited to not seeking repayment of amounts advanced to the Company by the Parent and/or subsidiaries of the Anglo American Group unless alternative financing has been secured by the Company.
 This support will remain in place for the foreseeable future, at least 12 months from the date of approval of the financial statements.
-For this reason the Company continues to adopt the going concern basis in preparing its financial statements.
+For this reason, the Company continues to adopt the going concern basis in preparing its financial statements.